gamesbook/pyprototypr/docs/additional_concepts.md

 If you work with the built-in commands and and their properties, the set of names to use is already chosen for you.
-However, if you want to start using some additional options, such as assigning shortcut names to reuse items in multiple places, then you need to be aware of the wider set of so-called "rerserved" names available as part of Python.
+However, if you want to start using some additional options, such as assigning [shortcut names](#short) to reuse items in multiple places, then you need to be aware of the wider set of so- called "reserved" names available as part of Python.
 If your shortcut name is the same as one of those, you'll overwite it and your scripts may fail in strange ways!

+> *NOTE* __pyprototypr__, like Python, is case-sensitive - unlike some computer
+> languages or file names that are used in Windows); a lowercase name is *NOT*
+> the same as an uppercase version of it!

 Basic built-in names include: False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for,